 A way to avoid doing pre-wedding bureaucracy in a foreign currency and/or language is to file the marriage license, sign papers and get married back home, then have the “real” or symbolic wedding in the country you want — this method provides certain benefits in that it does not involve the language, laws, translations or spending up to 2 months in the country you are visiting to get married, while giving you the freedom and flexibility to plan your itinerary and visit without the restrictions of a foreign country.

-If you’d like me to photograph your dream destination wedding give me a call or email me. contact me
+If you’d like me to photograph your dream destination wedding get in touch.

 I’d love to photograph your destination wedding in Greece, Italy, Spain, Portugal, Mexico, Cuba, Bahamas, Seychelles, Mauritius or anywhere else in the world.